Facts and figures

 |Metropolitan campus population||74,878||72,709||71,828||71,946||71,049|

-85% of ASU undergraduate students receive some level of financial assistance.
+92% of ASU undergraduate students received some level of financial assistance in fall 2019.

-Students in Barrett, The Honors College at ASU average a weighted GPA of 4.32.
-78% of the nearly 1,100 National Scholars enrolled at ASU are Barrett students, including more than 400 National Hispanic Merit Scholars.
+Students in Barrett, The Honors College at ASU average a weighted high school GPA of 4.26.
+Seventy-four percent of the nearly 1,100 National Scholars enrolled at ASU are Barrett students, including more than 400 National Hispanic Merit Scholars.

 ASU offers more than 350 academic undergraduate programs and majors led by expert faculty in highly ranked colleges and schools.